ballerina-platform/module-ballerinax-ai.agent/ballerina/Module.md

 };
 ```

-Next, create `HttpTools` for the resources of the GuestWiFi HTTP service.
+Next, create `HttpTool` for the resources of the GuestWiFi HTTP service.
 Then use `HttpServiceToolKit` to create a toolkit for that HTTP service.
-While creating the `HttpTools`, there is no need to explicitly define `pathParameters` since the Agent can automatically extract them from the provided `path`.
+While creating the `HttpTool`, there is no need to explicitly define `pathParameters` since the Agent can automatically extract them from the provided `path`.

 ```ballerina
 agent:HttpTool listWifiHttpTool = {